thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 });
 ```

-### Routing with handler function
+### Routing

+Routing is to add a handler function that is called when a user visit a particular route, for example the homepage `/` or `/books`.
 When you listen for connections on a route in Express, the handler function (callback function) will be invoked when a request comes in.

-The request object and response object are passed to the handler function.
+The request object and response object are passed to the handler function when the handler function is called.

 ```js
 app.get("/", (req, res) => {